Roll20/help.roll20.net/_posts/2012-04-21-terms-of-service.markdown

 You are solely and entirely responsible for all of your user materials that you post or otherwise submit via Roll20.
 You shall assume all risks associated with the use of your user materials including any reliance on the accuracy, completeness or usefulness of your user materials.
 Tailor Made does not guarantee the accuracy, integrity or quality of your user materials.
 You acknowledge and agree that by accessing or using Roll20, you may be exposed to user materials from others that are offensive, indecent or otherwise objectionable.

-##Who owns the IP of the images and sounds that I include in my supports via the Art Library and Jukebox tools?
+##Who owns the IP of the images and sounds that I include in my supports via the Art Library, Marketplace, and Jukebox tools?

-The tokens, map tiles, sounds, and other art assets that you include in your supports via the Art Library and Jukebox tools are the intellectual property of the providers of the assets.
-For more information on the assets included in Roll20, and their providers, see the [Acknowledgements](/policies/acknowledgements.html) page.
+The tokens, map tiles, sounds, and other art assets that you include in your supports via the Art Library, Marketplace, and Jukebox tools are the intellectual property of the providers of the assets.
+For more information on the assets included in Roll20, and their providers, see the [Acknowledgements](/policies/acknowledgements.html) page and/or the individual asset page on the Marketplace.
 We have licensed these assets to allow you to use them to create non-commercial works in a personal setting.
-If you wish to re-distribute any campaigns you create on Roll20 that include assets from any of these art libraries outside of this intended purpose or outside of the Roll20 service, you must contact the provider(s) to license them directly.
+If you wish to re-distribute any campaigns you create on Roll20 that include assets from any of these providers outside of this intended purpose or outside of the Roll20 service, you must contact the provider(s) to license them directly.
 Tailor Made is not responsible for your use of the assets in any way that violates the rights of the providers.

 Art that you include in your support via the web search and SoundCloud features come from a variety of websites across the Internet.
 We do our best to only include assets that can be used by you for non-commercial works in a personal setting, but the licensing of each asset may vary.
 We provide a credit, including a clickable link, above each art asset so that you can see where it is from and under what license it is released.
 You are solely responsible for any infringement of the rights of others that may occur by using these assets in your materials on Roll20.